Jean Asselborn

-Jean Asselborn (/lb/; born 27 April 1949) is a Luxembourgish former politician who served in the government of Luxembourg as Minister for Foreign Affairs from 2004 until 2023.
+Jean Asselborn (Note: /lb/) (born 27 April 1949) is a Luxembourgish former politician who served in the government of Luxembourg as Minister for Foreign Affairs from 2004 until 2023.
 He also served as Deputy Prime Minister from 2004 to 2013, under Prime Minister Jean-Claude Juncker.
 At the time of his retirement from national politics in 2024, he consistently ranked as the most popular politician in Luxembourg, with a popularity rate of around 80%.

 Early life and career

 Jean Asselborn was born on 27 April 1949 in Steinfort.

 Asselborn left school in 1967 at the age of 18, and began working in a Uniroyal plant that same year.
 It was during this time that he became actively involved in the trade union movement and was elected youth representative of the Federation of Luxembourg Workers (Lëtzebuerger Aarbechterverband), the precursor to the current OGBL trade union.

 In 1968, Asselborn began working for the Luxembourg City administration as a civil servant, before returning to Steinfort in 1969, where he was also employed as a civil servant for the local administration.

 Asselborn resumed his secondary studies in 1976, obtaining a diplôme de fin d’études secondaires from the Athénée de Luxembourg that same year.
 Upon obtaining his final secondary school diploma, he became the administrator of the Intercommunal Hospital of Steinfort (Hôpital intercommunal de Steinfort) in 1976, a post he held until 2004.
 In October 1981, he was awarded a master's degree in private judicial law from Nancy 2 University.

-Asselborn became Mayor of Steinfort in 1982 and served in that position until 2004.
+Asselborn was first sworn in as Mayor of Steinfort in 1982.
+He served in that position until 2004, when he was appointed to the government.